Previously we had learned how to make a statement with あります and いますbut what if you want to offer more conviction in your statements?

 Breaking it down!

-We are already well familiar with “There is a blank” but the question that followed may have been a little tricky.
+We are already well familiar with “There is a blank” but the

 Let’s make sure you fully understand.